Whether you are traveling, hiking, or assisting your dog in walking, you will require a harness.

 When choosing a harness, considering the type of material it’s made of is vital.
 A bad choice of material will lead to skin irritations.
 A good fabric should not cause allergic reactions to your dog.
 Synthetic materials are great for harnesses that are for small dogs.
 Good synthetic materials are like nylon.
 They barely irritate the skin.

 For adult dogs, consider getting a harness made with leather material.
 They are durable and will last longer, no matter how your dog pulls.
 Make sure to get a comfortable material that is also easy to wash.
-Something you can hand wash or wash in the machine.
+Something you can hand washes or wash in the machine.

 Choosing the right harness is easy, depending on the size of your dog.
 These tips will ease your next purchase.
 Opt for a customized harness with the details of the dog in case your dog gets lost.
 Make hiking, sports, or traveling enjoyable and comfortable for your Terrier with a harness.